GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 **Row-wise addition of matrix with a vector**

-Two memory blocks that represents a matrix and a vector are summed.
+Two memory blocks that represent a matrix and a vector are summed.
 The algorithm cannot perform element-wise addition because of the memory block sizes, but the number of columns of the matrix and the vector correspond.
 Thus the algorithm performs element-wise addition for each row.

 ![](img_examples/matrix_add01.PNG)